-Before we go into the details of Softail motorcycles, let’s begin with the fact that Harley Davidson is the brand that gave birth to Softail motorcycles, and therefore, they are the only motorcycle manufacturers who use this terminology for their product line.
+Before we go into the details of Softail frame motorcycles, let’s begin with the fact that the brand, Harley Davidson introduced the world to the heritage Softail motorcycles, and therefore, they are the only motorcycle manufacturers who use this terminology for their product line.

-In this article, we will discuss in detail what is a Softail motorcycle, what are the pros of Softail motorcycle and what is the difference between Hardtail and Softail bikes.
+In this article, we will discuss in detail what is a Softail motorcycle, what are the pros of a Softail frame motorcycle and what is the difference between Hardtail and Softail slim bikes.

 What is a Softail Motorcycle?

 A Softail motorcycle is characterized by its rear suspension.
-This is hidden in an oil-filled steel case known as a swingarm.
+Harley Davidson Softail frame bikes have an oil-filled steel case hidden known as a swingarm.
+Harley Davidson Softail models have a differently shaped swingarm for each bike.
+One example is the triangular swingarm.
 The reason for this is that when the motorcycles are parked they look like regular bicycles with no parts sticking out from their backside.
+The rear tire and the rear suspension system vary for every different Harley Davidson Softail models.

 Since there is no suspension visible on the backside, these types of motorcycles are called “Softail.”